Veeam Backup & Replication supports Linear Tape-Open tape libraries starting from generation 3 (LTO3) or later:

 - All standalone drives connected to one tape server.

-To write data to tape, Veeam Backup & Replication uses the maximum available block size from the supported range.
 To read data from tape, Veeam Backup & Replication requires that the tape is written with the block size from the supported range (shown in the drive properties).

 Mind the block size range when working with the following tapes: